Maturation period

 With proper care

-Chronic wounds are injuries that fail to progress through the normal stages of healing within 6 weeks or show no signs of healing after 30 days of appropriate care.
-These complex wounds require specialized treatment to address underlying factors that impede the healing process.
+Chronic wounds are injuries that fail to heal within 6 weeks or show no improvement after 30 days of proper care.
+These non-healing wounds, including diabetic foot ulcers, venous leg ulcers, arterial ulcers, and pressure sores, require specialized chronic wound management to address underlying issues and support faster healing.

 Wounds that develop in diabetic patients, typically on feet.
 Often result from neuropathy, poor circulation, and delayed healing responses.

-Result from poor venous circulation, typically appearing on lower legs.
-Often accompanied by swelling and skin discoloration.
+Result from poor blood circulation, typically appearing on legs.
+Often accompanied by swelling and discoloration of skin.

 Thorough evaluation of wound characteristics, underlying causes, and patient factors.
 Regular monitoring and documentation of healing progress.